 I wanted to make my résumé available as both text and HTML without manually maintaining two versions.
 I also wanted to learn a bit about Pyramid.
-The result is a small application that you're viewing right now.
-Source code available upon request.
+The result was a small application that served both the HTML and the original Markdown source.

 I can’t take credit for this idea, as it was being done at Georgia Tech, but in my role as system administrator at ADESA, I saw the need to implement it there.
 When I was hired, Linux machines were being tracked in an Excel spreadsheet.
 This is sufficient for getting information to human eyes, but I saw an opportunity to automate a large number of tasks by storing the information in a format that both humans and machines could get to.
 I also wanted to be able to view and change information in a variety of ways, rather than depending on Excel.
 The answer was OpenLDAP for a number of reasons.

 This was my favorite project at Georgia Tech.
 To be successful, I had to create an application that interfaced with MySQL, the Enterprise Directory, Remedy, local files and processes, etc. I also had to design a flexible architecture that would allow us to specify access controls and user interface elements per software package if necessary.
 This application has suffered absolutely no downtime since I first made it "live" in July 2003, until I left Georgia Tech in June 2008.

 I should also point out that it was a great improvement on what we had.
 Prior to my involvement, this site was made entirely of static HTML pages for both FAQ entries and navigational menus.
 After my redesign, all you had to do was drop a new entry into place and the navigational menus would get updated on the fly.
 This system remained stable with minimal maintenance for over 10 years.